ahadb/modern-javascript/README.md

     8.6 Default Parameters

 ## Future of This Project
-In future releases we will also cover Angular (1.x, 2.x) and React patterns.
+In future releases we will also cover Angular (2.x) and React patterns.
 The formula for adding patterns will be determined by libraries / frameworks that hold the most market value.
-Once this repository contains enough information it will be converted into a full blown application so developers can cover a great deal and retain information in short, but more meaningful bursts.
+Once this repository contains enough information I'd like it to be converted into a full blown application so developers can cover a great deal and retain information in short, but more meaningful bursts.

+Perhaps I'll even publish it as a book, who knows - the future sees now boundaries.

 ## Resources